 Trade For Print (TFP)

-This article provides in-depth information about trade for print and how models and photographers can benefit.
+Information about trade for print portraits and how models and photographers benefit.

-If you'd like to apply, please send me an e-mail with the following information.
-In order to be considered, please don't call.
-I'm only able to respond to these requests via email.
+If you'd like to apply, send an email with the following information.

 - dress size (if female)